Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 In-Hospital Services

 If you visit a public hospital and are attended by a physician, you need not pay for any service or accommodation provided by the hospital.
-However, you will be paying if you ask the hospital/doctor to prioritize your case and evade waiting period.
+However, you will be paying if you ask the hospital/doctor to prioritise your case and evade the waiting period.

 Services out of Hospital

-Apart from providing services within the hospitals, Medicare also extends its service out of hospitals, thereby eliminating many medical costs which include:
+Apart from providing services within the hospitals, Medicare also extends its services outside hospitals, thereby eliminating many medical costs, which include:

 • Doctor’s Consultation Fees by GPs and some specialists